dstraub/satellite-plugin/README.md

 ![image](doc/build-push.jpg)

-- "Path Pattern" is the path to search for new RPM packages (this is a ant-like pattern, not a regular expression)
+- "Path Pattern" is the path to search for new RPM packages (is a ant-like pattern, no regular expression)

 ![image](doc/build-pushed.jpg)